chipomapondera/calculator/README.md

 I worked on the JavaScript from the tutorial and with the guidance of coaches at Codebar.
 IT is my first attempt at refactoring a big project and also using git to commit my changes.

 Notes on git:

-To check the status of my files and what has been modified: git add To see what changes have been made to the files: git diff (q to exit git diff) To see what commits have been made: git log (the latest commit is at the top) To commit changes ("Changes not staged for commit"): git commit -a -m "name of commit"
+To check the status of my files and what has been modified: git add

+To see what changes have been made to the files: git diff (q to exit git diff)

+To see what commits have been made: git log (the latest commit is at the top)

+To commit changes ("Changes not staged for commit"): git commit -a -m "name of commit"

+To push changes to git: git push origin master